-8.4 URBAN MINISTRY FOUNDATION (UMF)
+8.5 URBAN MINISTRY FOUNDATION

-The Urban Ministry Foundation follows the UMIC training philosophy.
-It offers a two year part-time programme in simple English to congregations in Port Moresby.
-Participants in the UMF programme attend classes on Monday, Tuesday and Wednesday mornings.
-The lecture programme follows a two year cycle.
+The Urban Ministry Foundation follows the ministry internship training philosophy.
+It offers a two-year part-time program in simple English to congregations in Port Moresby.
+Participants in the UMF program attend classes on Monday, Tuesday and Wednesday mornings.
+The lecture program follows a two-year cycle.
 English is one of the subjects in the program.
 Students are expected to do ministry in their churches and write a journal on their experiences.